Printable FE Environmental Lookup Map

 Use this as a compact navigation sheet while you practice.
 It does not reproduce the NCEES handbook.
 It points you toward the official handbook sections that are most likely to matter for FE Environmental problems, then gives you search cues so you can find the right equation faster.

+Want a copy to keep?
 Email yourself the printable guide

 Included: topic weights, high-value handbook page ranges, search cues, pages worth memorizing, and a first-week lookup drill.